Anonymoussdaui/UniFucGrasp/README.md

 # Functional Grasp Dataset Collection via Human-to-Robot Hand Mapping

-This repository provides tools and instructions to collect functional grasp data for various dexterous robotic hands by mapping human hand gestures.

 ## Requirements

 - **URDF and XML files**: Required to define the robotic hand and its joints.